 Help in caring for your cat

-Owning a cat is a life long commitment.
-With many cats easily reaching into the mid to late teens, it is important that you consider before you buy a kitten whether you have the time and financial stability in place to care for a cat for hopefully a decade or more.
+Owning a pet is a life long commitment but particularly with cats, who can easily live into the mid to late teens, it is important that you consider whether you have the time and financial stability in place to care for a cat before you buy a kitten.
 This commitment from you will hopefully turn your new pet into a relaxed, loving member of the family.
 The first thing to consider is whether to adopt a cat or get a kitten from a breeder.
 There are numerous cats in rescue centres all waiting for a new home.

 If you were to choose a kitten from a litter, there are a few things to bear in mind.
 Pedigrees are more predisposed to health conditions than moggies and certain breeds are renowned for suffering from different diseases.
 Talk to your vet if you want more advice on this.
 Once you have decided which breed you would like, it is next important to decide which kitten.
 It is a sign of a good breeder if they are happy to show you both parents when you come to view the litter.